 Living in Vermont, just an hour and a half from Montreal, Nathan and I decided that we should set out to learn French together.
 The French-speaking region of Quebec is so close by and it’s a destination we love to visit for a quick weekend escape.
 So while English is widely spoken in Quebec, mastering our French language skills would make our next trip to the region so much better and richer.

 We Two Drifters do almost everything together: our travels, our business, our hobbies, and so much more.
 So when we had the recent opportunity to improve our language skills with Babbel, we were totally on board!
 Learning a language together is a great activity for couples, and since we were already excited to work on our French, the opportunity was perfect for a travel couple like us.
 Pssst.
 You can get a 25% discount when you use our link to sign up!

 If you’re thinking of learning a new language, you definitely should.
 And if you can do it together, even better!
 After using Babbel to learn French for our next trip to Quebec, here are the 7 reasons why Nathan and I believe that learning a language as a couple is a powerful tool.

 1. Learning something new together is an amazing bonding experience.

 Conquering a new challenge together will bring you and your partner closer.
+And learning new things together is one of the key habits of happy couples.
 If you’re looking for a fun way to strengthen your bond, language learning is a perfect choice, especially for frequent travelers.
 We’ve been able to use the Babbel app both on our own and together.
 It’s fun to practice side by side when we’re hanging out on the couch with our phones (Babbel works across all your devices!)